ACS-Innov/ATC2025-Poby/README.md

 The preparation for image blocks can be broken down into three steps:
 - Get the original image files
 - Decompress the original image files
-- Split and ompress those decompressed image files into image blocks that can be parsed by Poby
+- Split and compress those decompressed image files into image blocks that can be parsed by Poby

 ``` shell